Distributive-Network/eslint-config/README.md

 ## Braces

-There are two bracing styles in use simultaneously throughout the KDS JS Style:
+There are two bracing styles in use simultaneously throughout the Distributive JS Style:

  - Lexical braces: always alone on a line.
 "Allman Style"
  - Literal braces: never alone on a line; closing braces always followed by  `,`, `)`, or `;`.
 "1tbs Style".